Menaka Thakkar: Awards and honours

 Thakkar earned an honorary Doctor of Letters degree from York University in 1993.

 In 2012, Thakkar won the Canada Council Walter Carsen Prize for Excellence in the Performing Arts.
 In 2013, she was awarded the Governor General's Performing Arts Award for Lifetime Artistic Achievement in Dance.

+Death

+She died on February 5, 2022 in Toronto of complications from Alzheimer's disease.
+Her death occurred 17 days after that of her older brother Rasesh Thakkar, and the Toronto Globe and Mail published a joint obituary for the two of them.